morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 -  `draw-square` is the name of the function.
 You can pick whatever name you want.
 You can use dashes to separate words, but you may not use spaces in function names.
 - `[name length]` are the parameters.
 In order to tell a turtle to draw a square, we will need to provide a turtle name and the length of the side to the function.
 - What follows is the function body, i.e. the commands it's composed of.
 Note that all our commands use the turtle name, and the `forward` uses the side length.
 - Note that we enclose `defn` and the function body in parentheses.
 Click on the opening parenthesis before `defn` in Nightcode, it will show you the matching closing one (all the way at the end of the function).
-Nightcode helps you match parenteses (and there is a lot of parentheses in Clojure!)
+Nightcode helps you match parentheses (and there is a lot of parentheses in Clojure!)

 Now that we have looked at how the function is defined, let's see how it works.

 Reload the file ("Reload" button in Nightcode or Ctrl-Shift-S on Windows, Cmd-Shift-S on a Mac).
 Nothing changed on the canvas.
-That's because we haven't actually tell our function to work, we only defined what it will do when it works.
+That's because we haven't actually tell our function to do its work, we only defined what it will do when it works.

+In order to tell it to work we need to _call it_.
+In Clojure calling a function means that we put its name and parameters (in the right order) in parentheses, such as `(forward :trinity 100)` or `(* 2 45)`.
+We have been calling functions all along!
+Now let's call our own function.

 In the REPL panel (lower right) type `(init)` (to make sure that the canvas are back to initial state).
 Then type `(draw-square :trinity 100)`.
 You will see a nice square drawn by `:trinity`: